markstringer-dti/markstringer-dti.github.io/dti.md

 But two things have started to make me feel better about the responses I've made in the past.
 Seeing these things through the lens of first and third circle helps a lot.
 It has helped me to progress to feeling, not shame, not even guilt, just a kind of old fighter's acknowledgement of when my opponent made a move that, in my naivete couldn't counter.

-The second thing that has helped, is to realise that when I've reacted with anger (third circle) or silence (second circle) to some kind of response from the client, I'm doing what they want me to do.
+The second thing that has helped, is to realise that when I've reacted with anger (third circle) or silence (first circle) to some kind of response from the client, I'm doing what they want me to do.
 I'm responding in a way that is fine with them.
 Almost always, in these situations, the way that they want me, and my team to respond is by shutting up and not bothering them with the problems that they need to give some attention.
 Sometimes they want us to respond by faking an "agreed activity" of running around and looking busy and getting visibly stressed i.e. "working hard."

 Because you're the supplier and they're the client, because they're senior and you're junior, they don't expect you to get angry.
+At least, they don't expect you to show that you're angry.
 But it's really no skin of their nose if you do.

 Here's the kind of dialogue that can happen.

 PM: We can't really make any more progress on the payment function until we get details of the transaction database. [ Second circle ]

+Client: I put you in touch with Jeff.

+PM: Jeff won't talk to us.
+He's ignoring our emails and our calls.

 Client: I'm just tired of your excuses and your negativity.
 I thought I'd hired a team who could get things done.
 Maybe I need to get that team over there from X Corp to look at this, they'll probably be happy to take over the work.